d-iii-s/msim/doc/tutorial/tutorial-riscv.rst

 One other file you should note is ``msim.conf``.
-It contains directives for the MSIM simulator, configuring it so as to provide a simple computer equipped with one MIPS R4000 processor, two blocks of memory, and a console-like device for textual output (we will dissect the configuration in the next exercise).
+It contains directives for the MSIM simulator, configuring it so as to provide a simple computer equipped with one RISC-V RV32IMA processor, two blocks of memory, and a console-like device for textual output (we will dissect the configuration in the next exercise).